 Where are the Snowbirds?

-Where are the snowbirds going each winter?
-Many leave the midwestern and northern states in November and return home in April or May.
-A large contingency of people is from both the United States and Canada.
-One day, I want to be in that number!
-Despite being born and raised in the midwest, I don’t like winter.
+Despite being born and raised in the Midwest, I’m not a winter person.
+I’d rather not spend winter months in below-zero wind chills.
 Snow is beautiful until you have to shovel piles of it constantly.
 Wind chills 10-15 below zero have never been fun.
 Give me warmth and beaches any day!

 Top 100 Destinations